Siebel CRM Licensing

 1. Named User Plus (NUP) Licenses: These are assigned to specific individuals (employees, business partners, contractors).

-2. Application User Licenses: This is for users needing access to specific Siebel applications.
+2. Application User Licenses: These licenses are for users requiring access to specific Siebel applications.

 3. Processor Licenses: Based on the number of processors running Siebel software.